Invariant Functions On Cluster Ensembles

 Cluster algebras have emerged as important structures that underlie many different algebraic objects, including the algebraic structure of Teichm\"uller space and the structure of scattering amplitudes in $\mathcal{N}=4$ supersymmetric Yang Mills theory.
 In the cases where the cluster algebra at hand is of finite type, all of the important combinatorial and algebraic data that can be derived from it can be easily computed and studied.
 Complications begin to arise when the algebra is no longer of finite type, as can be seen when attempting to compute scattering amplitudes of more than 7 particles in $\mathcal{N}=4$ SYM theory.
 This paper is an attempt to introduce and study a collection of functions assigned to any cluster algebra, or more generally any ``cluster ensemble'', that are invariant under certain mutation sequences.

 Several examples of cluster ensemble invariants have already been noted in the literature, but they have not been studied in a unified way.
 Of these examples, the invariant of the Markov quiver, shown in example \ref{exmp:markov}, is probably the most well known and studied.
-This function is essentially the classical Markov Diophantine equation $x^2+y^2+z^2 = 3xyz$.
+This function is directly related to the classical Markov Diophantine equation $x^2+y^2+z^2 = 3xyz$.
 Some examples of similar Diophantine equations arising from cluster were studied in \cite{Lampe}, and we recall such an equation in example \ref{exmp:bc24}.
 The invariants of the Somos 4 and 5 sequences studied in \cite{Somos} are further examples, shown in example \ref{exmp:somos}.
 The invariants in each of these examples provide useful tools for understanding the number theoretical properties of each sequence.
-All of these previously studied functions are invariant under the action of a single mutation.
-The primary new ingredient of this paper is the introduction of an action of the automorphism group of the exchange complex of a cluster ensemble, or ``cluster modular group'', on the function fields of the ensemble.
-We show that each of the previously known examples can be realized as elements of invariant rings in regards to this group action.
-This will allow us to generalize these examples to invariants associated to more complicated mutation paths and subgroups of the cluster modular group.